-Get your FREE credit score
+Get my credit score

 Visit the following websites for your credit score:

 Credit score explained

 There is no ONE credit score that is used by lenders or available to consumers.
 The three main credit reporting bodies all create their own credit scores calculated from the data in your credit report.
 Australia’s three main credit reporting bodies are Equifax, Experian & Illion who are affiliated with individual online credit score businesses from whom you can request your free credit score.

 Your credit score will change over time as your own credit behaviour changes e.g. if you apply for and / or take on more debt, or if your repayment behaviour changes (24-months of repayment history is kept on your credit report).